reqT/reqT-lang/langSpec-GENERATED.md

-# Language Specification of reqt version 4.0
+# Language specification of reqT version 4
 ## Introduction

 Reqt is a language for software requirements modelling.